 “I just got a message from my government, they already know.
 They told me in an encrypted email.”

 “Ok,” Both of them put a hand on either of Hoshi’s shoulders as she leaned against the bulkhead.
 “What’s going on?”
 Richard shook Hoshi, “Damn it Hoshi, what’s going on!?”

-“A terrorist attack happened on Earth, Mars, and several other colonies.
+“A terrorist attack happened on Terra, Mars, and several other colonies.
 Multiple targets.
 That’s all I know right now.
 Even my government doesn’t know all of the details yet.
-As far as we can tell even the Zaltaen ambassador to Earth is dead.”
+As far as we can tell even the Zaltaen ambassador to Terra is dead.”

 “Shit!”
 Both Rachel and Richard exclaimed at once.
 “Just what the hell happened?!”

 Hoshi calmed herself enough to explain, “Some unnamed group attacked the presidential inauguration ceremony in New York City.
 They set off chemical agents and explosives.
 Apparently that attack signaled others around the planet and on Mars and several other colonies.
 That’s all I know right now.”

 Rachel put a hand to her forehead, “My God, if they hit the inauguration ceremony…, then that means the entire government was there.
 Everyone.”

 Richard scoffed, “They never should’ve been all in one place.
 That’s just stupid on their part.
 I guess peace for so long made us complacent and whoever these guys were just lopped the head off the government.
 What is this?
 ‘Battlestar Galactica’?”

 Rachel chuckled at the reference.
 The lift stopped two or three times in between and soon the lift was filled.
 The other officers didn’t know what was going on, but they knew something happened.
 The CO wouldn’t summon everybody otherwise.
 The three of them kept their mouths shut.